risingnote/spdz-deployment/README-VMSetup.md

 1. Workshop voting GUI runs SSL connections from mpc -> alice, bob and carol at startup.
 There is a problems with running SSL connections over internal network with an SSL handshake error.
 This is caused by using the external ip addresses which go through a load balancer.
 Solution is to use internal IP to make SSL handshake and then override wrong host in certificate warning with node environment variable  NODE_TLS_REJECT_UNAUTHORIZED=1.

-2. yum-cron runs at 0400 approx and if it updates docker the docker containers are killed.
+2. yum-cron runs at 0400 approx and if it updates docker, running containers are killed.